 LABC brings together all the building control expertise, skills and resources from over 3,500 professionals working across every local authority in England and Wales.
 They work with homeowners, designers, professionals in construction and manufacturers to ensure building projects achieve the standards defined in the building regulations.

-The question to ask yourself is do I intend to carry out work which involves;
+The questions to ask yourself are, ‘do I intend to carry out work which involves’…

 If you answer yes to any of these you must find out whether the work falls within the scope of the Act.
 In doing so you must serve the statutory notice on all those defined in the Act as ‘adjoining owners’.